HandrewOltenish/Godot_Projects/Readme.md

 19. Learning GDScript from Zero.
 Completed Lesson 1 to 3.
 Learned about the proper way to call functions, parameters, radians, and coordinates.
 20. Learning GDScript from Zero.
 Completed Lesson 4.
 Played with a turtle-function and gave it instructions to draw corners, and a square.
 21. Learning GDScript from Zero.
 Completed Lesson 5.
 Created functions, and function parameters to draw corners, and rectangles of varying sizes and degrees.
+22. Learning GDScript from Zero.
+Completed Lesson 6, 7, 8, 9.
+Function parameters, variables, sub-variables.
+I have used this in C before with structure, in C++ with objects.
+They are similar.